 How did I do it?
 I went to Fiverr.com and searched for ‘guns’.
-Most of the results were useless to me, but 1-2 decent ones is all I needed.
+Most of the results were useless to me, but 1-2 decent ones are all I needed.

 I paid $5 for each of these people to post to their gun-related Facebook pages about my project, which was exactly suited to their large audience.

 So while I can’t track from Facebook exactly if more people pledged from their posts, there’s a very good chance they did.
-Or at the very least shared it via social media.
+Or at the very least share it via social media.

 This is where the extra $5,000 came from that actually doubled my previous Kickstarter funding.

 I used Backerkit for this project which I didn’t use last time.
 My original intention for using was for the more robust survey and tracking capabilities.
 Due to the add-ons and reward levels, I didn’t think the Kickstarter platform itself would allow for such robust surveys – at least not without me spending many hours in front of a computer.